-The Port Authority of Allegheny County (PAT) operates a system of buses and trains that serve the greater Pittsburgh area.
+Pittsburgh Regional Transit (PRT) operates a system of buses and trains that serve the greater Pittsburgh area.
 Your University ID serves as a pass that allows you to ride most, if not all, of these services for free.
 You can find routes and schedules here: